antoinediez/SOH.jl/README.md

 include("example.jl)
 ```

 This script defines some simulation parameters and runs the main function `run!` (defined in the script `run.jl`).
-In addition to running the simulation, this function also creates a new directory in the current directory and save at least the initial and final data and possibly the plots or a video.
+In addition to running the simulation, this function also creates a new directory in the current path and save the data, heatmap plots and a video.
 All the plots and videos are produced using the [Makie.jl](https://makie.juliaplots.org/stable/) package.
 The data are saved using the [JLD2](https://github.com/JuliaIO/JLD2.jl) package.

 In the example script, the density is initially uniform and the velocities are uniformly randomly sampled.
-The system is subject to reflecting boundary conditions and to a confining radial potential in a disk, namely the potential is V(r) = 0 for r<r₀ and V(r) = (C/2)(r-r₀)² for r>r₀.
-It leads to a final steady milling behavior
+The system is subject to reflecting boundary conditions and to a confining radial potential in a disk, namely the potential is given by V(r) = 0 for r<r₀ and V(r) = (C/2)(r-r₀)² for r>r₀.
+It leads to a final milling state as shown in the following video.

 https://user-images.githubusercontent.com/70896255/153493145-67097126-63c1-47dc-8619-af7e2637e10d.mp4